Just want to see the final cover? Click here to jump to it!

 Given my abysmal lack of painting skills—I’m working on it!—the way I “paint” is by combining the paintings from others.
 This is called photobashing.
 I just happen to use paintings instead of photos.

 The artist I use most is Tithi Luadthong, AKA Grandfailure on Deposit Photos, an artist from Thailand.
 My collection of his work is always growing, currently at 803 paintings.
-All of my covers (except for A Shadow in the Darkness) are photobashed from his licensed paintings.
+All of my original covers (except for A Shadow in the Darkness) are photobashed from his licensed paintings.

 The Messy Canvas . . .